MrDapperGent/cloudExplorer/README.md

 # How to migrate data between S3 accounts

-* Load the destination account and click "Set as migration Account" under Settings.
+* Load the destination account and click "Set as migration Account/snapshot account" under Settings.
 * Create the destination bucket on the destination account.
 * Load the origin S3 account and select the bucket to transfer to the new S3 account.
 * Under the "Tools" menu, select "Migrate bucket to another S3 account".
 * Type in the destination bucket name and click "Start Bucket Migration".
 * Wait for transfers to complete.

+# How to create a bucket snapshot

+* Load the destination account and click "Set as migration Account/snapshot account" under Settings.
+* Create the destination bucket on the destination account.
+* Load the origin S3 account and select the bucket to transfer to the new S3 account.
+* Under the "Tools" menu, select "Bucket Snapshot".
+* Type in the destination bucket name and click "Create Snapshot".
+* Wait for transfers to complete.
+*
 # Background Sync

 Background Sync allows Cloud Explorer to sync a directory in the background to S3 every 5 minutes.
 Sync will only upload files that do not exist on S3 and no files will be deleted.